Embird Embroidery Software

 Main Settings

-Motif is a simple stitch design that can be used to fill an object instead of dense parallel stitches.
-The user can define up to 5 custom motifs in Main Menu > Gadgets > Fragment Editors > User's Samples.
+A Motif is a simple stitch design used to fill an object in place of parallel stitches.
+Users can define up to 5 custom motifs in Main Menu > Gadgets > Fragment Editors > User's Samples.

 Fill object - motif - animation